tuya/tuya-iotos-embeded-multimedia-demo/README.md

 # cd output
 # ./tuya_ipc_demo -m 2 -p [PID] -u [UUID] -a [AUTHKEY] -r [./] -t "[TOKEN]"
 ```
-Open the Tuya Smart app to check wehther an IPC is added.
-You can tap and view a demo video from the IPC.
+Open the Tuya Smart app to check whether an IPC is added.
+You can tap the IPC to view a demo video.

 ## Support
 Tuya IoT Developer Platform: https://developer.tuya.com/en/ <br>